Boy, have I been looking forward to preparing these croquetas de bacalao!

 These Spanish croquetas de bacalao flavor bombs are highly addictive.

-The main ingredients for the croquette filling are quite simple: salt cod and boiled potatoes.
+The main ingredients for my salt cod croquette filling are quite simple: salt cod and simple boiled potatoes.

-Mash it up well and season to taste.
+Mash it up well and then season the potato filling to taste.
 You can make the mixture very smooth and soft.
 Or mash the potatoes finely and then keep the salt cod more chunky because that will add more texture and extra bite to the fritters.

 It’s totally up to you!

-I made croquetas de bacalao with salt cod because I just love salt cod but other croquetas are also very popular: with (cured) ham, salmon, mushrooms, blue cheese… or simply leftovers.
+I made croquetas de bacalao with salt cod because I just love salt cod.
+But other croquetas are also very popular here in Spain: with (cured) ham, salmon, mushrooms, blue cheese… or simply leftovers.